-- 1. Apply critical thinking in the creative process. - 2.
-Use the language of the discipline; demonstrate a command of critical vocabulary - 3.
-Describe the roles of creative expression in human cultures - 4.
-Create music in performance and composition. - 5.
-Use critical thinking in evaluating works of art in intrinsic terms, expressive content, and social context
+- 1. Apply critical thinking in the creative process. - Use the language of the discipline; demonstrate a command of critical vocabulary - Describe the roles of creative expression in human cultures - Create music in performance and composition. - Use critical thinking in evaluating works of art in intrinsic terms, expressive content, and social context

-Complete Core Courses - Music Fundamentals and Composition, 6 unitsUnitsMUS.
-100Fundamentals of Music3 unitsMUS.
-120Songwriting Workshop I3 units
+Complete Core Courses - Music Fundamentals and Composition, 6 units Units MIIS 100 Fundamentals of Music 2 units